hananils/kirby-xslt/README.md

 The plugin is work in progress.
 We are extending it based on our own needs:

--   There is no support for multilingual setups yet.
 -   Field support is limited to the core fields and a few additional fields we use ourselves.

 Contributions are always welcome.